Planning a dApp

 Data access paradigms

-Default model for Holochain data is public data shard on a public network, and every Holochain dApp has its own network and data, and creates networks for user-participants as soon as they join a dApp.
+The default model for Holochain data is public data shared on a public network, and every Holochain dApp has its own network and data, and creates networks for user-participants as soon as they join a dApp.
 The dApp code sets sharing and verification rules.

 Public, shared data on a public network